 - 1. Click 2.Install NVIDIA VGA Driver > Yes. - 2.
-Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - Click Next. - 4.
-Click the Close to complete the installation.
+Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
+Click Next. - 4.
+Click the Close to complete the installation. - After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or App).